 Valley Gemini SP / ST

-Demo boat available.
+No Demo boat available at the moment.
 These boats are built to order based on your specification.
 If we have stock these will be shown on our ‘Kayak Showroom’ page.

 Valley’s shortest sea-kayak model (452cm) and offered in two version; The SP (sports play) which combines increased rocker and more bow volume to make this our best rock-hopping/surf/rough water kayak.
 And the ST (sports touring), With the design tuned the opposite way, to improve speed on less challenging water (as fast as many 16kayaks), it also uses the advantage of its reduced weight to make it easier to manage both on and off the water.